14 August, 2019 / IN Wealth management / by Kurt Purkiss

 You mightn’t necessarily want someone right at the end of their career either.
 They might have years of experience but they might have lost touch with new and improved ways of doing things.
-Also, if you’re looking for a long-term relationship with your financial planner, then you don’t want someone who is going to turn around and retire on you, leaving you to start the process all over again.
+Meaning, if you’re looking for a long-term relationship with your financial planner, then you don’t want someone who is going to turn around and retire on you, leaving you to start the process all over again.

 3. Does your financial planner’s particular expertise suit you?

-If you’ve hurt your back, the orthopaedic surgeon who specialises in knee replacements is probably not the person for you, even if they are technically qualified to do the job.
+If you’ve hurt your back, the orthopedic surgeon who specialises in knee replacements is probably not the person for you, even if they are technically qualified to do the job.
 Some financial planners might offer a long list of services but you should ask for them for their area of interest and expertise to see if they’re the right fit for you.
 For instance if you’re interested in minimising tax, you might want a financial planner who’s associated with an accountancy firm.

 4. How much will it cost you?

 The best financial planner will usually cost more.
 It takes effort to acquire qualifications and experience.
-You may like to consider seeking an adviser who has an agreed fixed-fee model, where you pay for the amount of agreed services that your adviser provides, rather than paying a percentage on the amount of money you have to invest.
+You may like to consider seeking an adviser who has an agreed fixed-fee model; where you pay for the amount of agreed services that your adviser provides, rather than paying a percentage on the amount of money you have to invest.
 One of the advantages of ongoing financial planning is that you can begin to measure the quality and cost of financial advice against the outcomes.

 5. Go Local